wp-plugins/yournewsapp/readme.txt

 == Installation ==

-1. Upload `post-types-order` folder to your `/wp-content/plugins/` directory.
-2. Activate the plugin from Admin > Plugins menu.
+1. Upload `yournewsapp` the plugin from Admin > Plugins menu.
 3. Once activated you should check with Settings > Blappsta Plugin
 4. Update your Settings for the App.